 Once you have roots, plant in a container and start growing.
 Clones usually grow faster than plants grown from seed.

-The simplest way to create cannabis clones is to cut off the end of a branch and stick the cutting in a glass of water until it grows roots.
+The simplest way to clone weed is to cut off the end of a branch and stick the cutting in a glass of water until it grows roots.
 The downside to this method is that clones take up to 6 weeks before they grow roots (each cutting is different).

 So what's the fastest way to make a bunch of clones that are all ready at the same time?
 In many cases, the answer may be an aeroponic cloner.